poec987/FNF-V3/README.md

 # Friday Night Funkin Cinema Engine

-## Features
+# Features

-- Chart Editor (Peak)
+## Chart Editor (Peak)

-*Hate the UGLY and UNUSABLE kade engine chart editor?
+*Hate the UGLY and UNUSABLE kade engine chart editor?*
-...
-WHAT DO YOU MEAN YOU USE PSYCH ENGINE?!
+> WHAT DO YOU MEAN YOU USE PSYCH ENGINE?!

-You can have custom notes with parameters for maximum customization.
+- You can have custom notes with parameters for maximum customization.

-Also, clear chart button (so cool)
+- Also, clear chart button (so cool)

-You can like set song to be pixel, good (good option only makes sense for FNF V3 lol, gonna prob be replaced with "ui skins" in standalone) and set whether or not the song has dialogue (that classic pixel dialogue shit frfr) and uhh you can set the stage and gf (not implemented lolllol)*
+- You can like set song to be pixel, good (good option only makes sense for FNF V3 lol, gonna prob be replaced with "ui skins" in standalone) and set whether or not the song has dialogue (that classic pixel dialogue shit frfr) and uhh you can set the stage and gf (not implemented lolllol)*

-- Custom Dialogue Shits
+## Custom Dialogue Shits

-*All controlled by txt files and pngs and xmls, you can customize your dialogue for some cool dialogue.
+All controlled by txt files and pngs and xmls, you can customize your dialogue for some cool dialogue.

 You can make custom character portraits and boxes.
-What makes shit unique is you can have as many dialogues txts in one song for randomized dialogue!! (woo!)*
+What makes shit unique is you can have as many dialogues txts in one song for randomized dialogue!! (woo!)

-- Character Editor
+## Character Editor

-*Self explanatory.
+Self explanatory.
 BUTTTT!!! you can make specific animations be flipped on either x, y or both axises!!!!
-You can also flip the characters on x and y axis as a whole, scale them, set pixel and icons!*
+You can also flip the characters on x and y axis as a whole, scale them, set pixel and icons!

-- Stage Editor
+## Stage Editor

-*Basically character editor, but for stages, idk what to say lmao*
+Basically character editor, but for stages, idk what to say lmao

-# Friday Night Funkin Kade Engine

-This is the repository for Friday Night Funkin Kade Engine, a game originally made for Ludum Dare 47 "Stuck In a Loop".
-And a compleltly reworked engine.

-Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371 Support the project on the itch.io page: https://ninja-muffin24.itch.io/funkin

-Mod Page: TBD

-## What is Kade Engine?

-Kade Engine is a engine rework of the OG games engine.
-Simply put, we give you some great new features while also giving you the latest github features.

-## Features

-The features that Kade Engine implements are:
-- New Input System

-*Hate the old engine because your inputs are delayed?
-Are inputs being dropped?
-Well with this input system, thats a lot less now!
-If you wanna see an example of what it feels like, play any 4k rhythm game like Quaver or Etterna!*

-- Accuracy Mod

-*We've modified accuracy mod to create a amazing accuracy display, which shows your accuracy and misses.
-While giving you a basic ranking on how you are currently doing*

-- FPS Increase

-*We always love more FPS, and this is what you'll get.
-We've increase the FPS cap to 120.*

-- DFJK Support

-*As standern 4k practice, the default for many rhythm games keybinds are DFJK.
-We've allowed you to swap from WASD to DFJK at the options menu now.*

-- Replays

-*Ever wanted to show your friend a crazy score?
-Well the replay system lets you do that without recording!*

-**please note the replay system is in a beta, and is not 100% accuract YET*

-- Latest FNF Github Features

-*Have you ever seen a feature shown in the github, and you dont know how to build the game?
-Well features from there get ported into here, and then we can add them into this mod and build it for you!*

-**HUGE NOTICE**
+# Note

 This is a **MOD**.
 This is not Vanilla and should be treated as a **MODIFICATION**.
 This will probably never be official, so dont get confused.